 At the same time the teens in Iowa were seeing their preparations come to fruition, teens attending GARBC churches in Illinois and Eastern Missouri were competing at Berean Baptist Church, Bunker Hill, Ill., and teens in Ohio were also competing, gathering at First Baptist Church, Elyria.

 In Illinois, Sara Todd, who attends Emmanuel Baptist Church of Warrenville, located in Naperville, placed first in piano after receiving second in nationals last year.
 I had the privilege of watching Sara’s fingers fly through Brahms’ “Rhapsody in D Minor” at a piano recital on Saturday.
 There I learned that Sara is headed to LeTourneau University, Longview, Texas, this fall to study aeronautical science.
-But she won’t be leaving her piano gift in Illinois.
+But she won’t be leaving her gift as a pianist in Illinois.
 She will be playing at a nearby church that has been without a pianist for two years.

 Philip Williams, also of Emmanuel Baptist, earned a first-place rating as well.
 Not only are Sara and Philip from the same church, but they take piano lessons from the same teacher, Linda Kaufman of Warrenville, who attends Faith Baptist Church in Winfield, a GARBC church.